 3. Set SPF records

-Set up a SPF record with your provider (if possible) to reduce the risk of spam.
+Set up a SPF record with your provider (if possible) to reduce the risk of ending up as spam.
 Some providers and email systems check for these records with SPF queries.
-Find more information here.
+Find more details here.

 Be careful when selecting your subject line.
-Words/characters within the subject line such as “free, cheap, %, $, Dollar” could be marked as “spammy” with some spam filters.
-Make the subject line as compelling as interesting, ideally using personalization.
-We do not recommend standard/generic phrases such as e.g. “Newsletter February” etc.
+Some spam filters mark words such as “free, cheap, %, $, Dollar” as spam.
+Make your subject line as interesting and unique as possible, ideally by e.g. using personalization.
+We don't recommend standard/generic phrases such as e.g. "Newsletter Februrary" etc.

 5. Avoid phishing warnings